NYCiSchoolCS/think-python/Exercises/Unit_4.md

   from time import sleep
   ```

   Then you can use the sleep() function in your program!
-For example, this will print "hello", and then print "good bye" 2 seconds later:
+For example, this will print "hello", wait 2 seconds, then print "good bye":
   ```python
   print "hello"
   sleep(2)